Sorting Things Out and the Politics of Classification

 The Book

-Sorting Things Out: Classification and Its Consequences was first published by MIT Press in hardcover in 1999, with the paperback following in 2000.
 Bowker and Star were central figures in science and technology studies, infrastructure studies, and the sociology of information systems.
-MIT Press describes the book as an investigation of how categories and standards shape worldviews and social interaction.
+MIT Press frames the book as an investigation of how categories and standards shape worldviews and social interaction.
+That publisher summary is accurate, but the book is more concrete than the phrase suggests: it follows categories into archives, hospitals, death records, work classifications, race systems, and standards bodies.

 The cases range across mortality records, the International Classification of Diseases, the Nursing Interventions Classification, apartheid race classification in South Africa, virus taxonomy, and tuberculosis.
 That range is the point.
 Classification is not a narrow library problem.
 It is how modern institutions make work, illness, identity, death, risk, and responsibility travel through records.